 This area can be set up in a variety of ways.
 If you have the space, make a separate waiting room along with the doctor's office.
 In the waiting room, place chairs, toys, and magazines.
-Add windows by hanging squares of blue roll paper or poster board, framing them with white scalloped bulletin board trim (available at teacher supply stores), and adding window grids made from strips of white poster board.
+Add windows by hanging squares of blue roll paper or poster board.
+Frame them with white scalloped bulletin board trim (available at teacher supply stores) and add window grids made from strips of white posterboard.

-In the doctor's area, a child's table can serve as the examination table.
-Add posters about the human body (see Teaching Posters) and provide "patients" (baby dolls), doctor supplies (play stethoscopes, bandages, plastic gloves, etc.), and old white shirts for doctor lab coats.
+In the doctor's area, a children's table can serve as the examination table.
+Add posters about the human body (see the Teaching Posters) and provide baby dolls as